eclipse-vertx/vert.x/core_manual_java.md

           req.response().sendFile("web/" + file);
         }
     }).listen(8080, "localhost");

+There's also a version of `sendFile` which takes the name of a file to serve if the specified file cannot be found:

+    req.response().sendFile("web/" + file, "handler_404.html");

 *Note: If you use `sendFile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*